Introduction

 Many proteins have been shown to undergo a phase separation process into a liquid-like condensed state1-5.
 This process appears to be of physiological significance since it may lead to the formation of biomolecular condensates1-7.
 As a consequence, it is closely controlled by the protein homeostasis system8,9, and its dysregulation has been associated with a broad range of human diseases10,11.
 It is therefore important to understand the fundamental nature of this process5,12,13 to provide insights for the identification of ways of modulating it through pharmacological interventions.

-In the present study, we report the observation that the distributions of the sizes of the droplets of the proteins FUS and α-synuclein follow a scale-invariant log-normal distribution.
-These findings are consistent with a universal behaviour resulting from the presence of an increasingly large correlation length, ξ, as the concentration approaches the transition concentration from below.
+In the present study, we asked whether the experimental data on the droplet size distributions obey scale invariance, a general characteristic of complex systems, which is often used to reveal universal patterns underlying self-assembly.
+We report the observation that the droplet size distributions of the proteins FUS and α-synuclein follow a scale-invariant log-normal behaviour.
+These findings are consistent with a universal behaviour resulting from the presence of an increasingly large correlation length, ξ, as the concentration approaches the critical concentration from below.
 The correlation length is an emergent characteristic, and it is related to the typical spatial range over which density fluctuations are correlated.
 When ξ is sufficiently large, one can expect scale invariance and finite-size scaling30 to occur within a range of lengths spanning from the molecular size to ξ.
-This means that physical observables do not depend explicitly on many microscopic details characterizing spatial scales smaller than ξ, thus leading to a universal behaviour characterized by quantities obtained by coarse graining over scales smaller than ξ.
+This means that physical observables cease to depend explicitly on numerous microscopic details that are peculiar to spatial scales smaller than ξ, thus leading to a universal behaviour characterized by quantities obtained by coarse graining over scales smaller than ξ.

 At a first-order phase transition, ξ is finite, and if it is not large enough, the length range discussed above remains too short to observe scale invariance.
-However, the vicinity of the spinodal line (where nucleation disappears as the dilute phase becomes unstable) to the coexistence curve (where nucleation appears as the dilute phase becomes metastable) might cause a large increase of ξ as the first-order phase transition is approached by increasing the concentration.
-If it is not preceded by a first-order phase transition, the spinodal line would correspond to a second-order phase transition, resulting in infinite ξ, and thus scale invariance holds on all length scales larger than the molecular scale.
+However, the vicinity of the spinodal line, where nucleation disappears as the dilute phase becomes unstable, to the coexistence curve, where nucleation appears as the dilute phase becomes metastable, might cause a large increase of ξ as the first-order phase transition is approached by increasing the concentration.
+If it is not preceded by a first-order phase transition, the spinodal line would correspond to a second-order phase transition, resulting in infinite ξ, with scale invariance holding on all length scales larger than the molecular scale.
+Various alternative scenarios contributing to the emergence of significant correlations will be mentioned in the Discussion section.
+Nevertheless, our scaling analysis exhibits a high degree of generality, devoid of reliance on specific underlying models.

-As an application of this observation, we address the question of whether scale invariance holds for droplet size distributions near the coexistence curve.
-As a practical consequence, we use this observation to propose a procedure to overcome the challenge of estimating the critical concentration, ρc.
+As an application of the above observations, we address the question of whether scale invariance holds for droplet size distributions near the coexistence curve.
+As a practical consequence, we use this observation to propose a procedure to overcome the challenge of estimating the critical concentration, ρc, which enters explicitly into our scaling analysis.
 Such challenge arises from the fact that close to the critical concentration, the timescale required for the equilibration of a system grows together with ξ, thus exceeding the timescale amenable to experimental observation.
-If a second order-phase transition is present, then ρc is the concentration where the transition occurs (with ρc = ρt), whereas in the case of a first-order phase transition, ρc is where the spinodal occurs (with ρc > ρt).

 Our analysis of experimental data indicates that: (i) scale invariance does indeed hold near the coexistence curve, and (ii) the droplet size distribution is log-normal.
 Based on the properties of the scale-invariant log-normal distribution of droplet sizes, we investigate a correlation between the moments of the distribution and the distance from ρc.